redis/redis-doc/commands/shutdown.md

 on disk.

 Normally if there is an AOF child process performing an AOF rewrite, Redis will simply kill it and exit.
-However there are two conditions where it is unsafe to do so, and the **SHUTDOWN** command will be refused with an error instead.
+However there are three conditions where it is unsafe to do so, and the **SHUTDOWN** command will be refused with an error instead.
 This happens when: